core-wg/oscore/draft-ietf-core-object-security.md

 --- abstract

 This document defines Object Security for Constrained RESTful Environments (OSCORE), a method for application-layer protection of the Constrained Application Protocol (CoAP), using CBOR Object Signing and Encryption (COSE).
-OSCORE provides end-to-end encryption, integrity and replay protection, as well as a secure message binding.
-OSCORE is designed for constrained nodes and networks and can be used whereever CoAP can be used, and also with HTTP.
-OSCORE may be used to protect group communications as is specified in a separate draft.
+OSCORE provides end-to-end protection between endpoints communicating using CoAP, or CoAP-mappable HTTP.
+OSCORE is designed for constrained nodes and networks, and works wherever CoAP does, supporting a range of proxy operations, including mapping between different transport protocols.

 --- middle